rspective/awesome-rating/README.md

 Default Configuration
 --------------

 The default configuration is provided as global settings for the plugin.
-You can easily change them to make all the usages on your page to be configured in the same way.
+You can easily change them globally (for every usege on your page) or pass an object (with same properties' names) to awesomeRating method to change them locally for single usage.

 ###Options